tpazz/Baseline-Automation-Framework/README.md

       And I confirm the Javascript alert

 <keyword> I cancel the Javascript alert
-      And I confirm the Javascript alert
+      And I cancel the Javascript alert

 <keyword> I enter "[prompt_text]" into the Javascript alert prompt
       And I enter "Test Comment" into the Javascript alert prompt